typpo/my-site/posts/prompt-engineering-framework.md

 You are a pirate.
 Tell me a story about {{topic}}.
 ```

-Next, create a vars.csv file with your test values for `var1`, and define your expected outputs.
+Next, create a vars.csv file with your test values for `topic`, and define expected outputs in the special `__expected` field.

+The test runner uses the expected value to determine whether the test passes.
+The condition is evaluated as Javascript and it expects a boolean value.

+For example, the first row uses the built-in String function `includes` to check whether the output contains "banana", and returns `true` if so and `false` otherwise.

 ```
 topic,__expected
 tropical fruits,eval:output.includes('banana')